scalar-labs/cassy/scripts/backup/README.md

 Cluster wide backup creation and snapshot creation can be automated with the help of periodic backup creation scripts.

-The Cassandra cluster should be pre-registered before scheduling the script to create the backup.
+The Cassandra cluster should be pre-registered before scheduling the script to create backup.
 The backup creation script will read cluster id from arguments and snapshot creation will be started using Cassy backup command.
 After proper snapshot creation, it will send backup creation status as email notification.

 - take_snapshot.sh :- Create snapshot for each cassandra nodes
 - take_cluster_wide_snapshot.sh :- Create cluster wide backup